Friday, March 27, 2026

 UNION ALLAll rows from both queriesKept

-MINUSRows in the first query not found in the secondRemoved
+MINUSRows in the first query that are not in the secondRemoved

 • Both SELECT statements must return the **same number of columns**